mdasberg/quickhub-extension/README.md

 1. Click the **"New Group"** button in the top right
 2. Enter a name for your group
 3. Click **Save**

+### Collapsing/Expanding Groups

+1. Hover over a group to reveal the collapse button (▼)
+2. Click the collapse button to hide the links
+3. Click again to expand and show the links
+4. Collapsed state is saved automatically

 ### Reordering Groups